telerik/kendo-ui-core/docs/php/widgets/grid/editing.md

         echo json_encode($result);
         ?>

-## Editing with the DataSourceResult Helper
+## Use DataSourceResult Helpers

 The `DataSourceResult` class is a helper utility on top of PDO which simplifies common CRUD operations.
-The DataSourceResult can also perform paging, sorting, filtering, grouping and aggregate calculation on the server side by generating SQL executed via PDO.
-It is distributed with the Telerik UI for PHP** demos and can be found in the **/wrappers/php/lib/** directory of the **Telerik UI for PHP distribution.
+The `DataSourceResult` can also perform paging, sorting, filtering, grouping and aggregate calculations on the server side by generating SQL executed via PDO.
+It is distributed with the Telerik UI for PHP demos and can be found in the `/wrappers/php/lib/` directory of the Telerik UI for PHP distribution.

-First we will configure a Kendo Grid for PHP binding and then we will implement the remote service.
+First, configure a Kendo UI Grid for PHP binding and then implement the remote service which will return JSON.

-### Configure Grid for editing (using DataSourceResult)
+### Configuration (DataSourceResult)

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Follow the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript and CSS files.

-1. Create a data source and configure it:
+**Step 2** Create a data source and configure it.

+###### Example

         <?php
         // Configure the remote service - a PHP file called 'products.php'